-Are you getting the most out of your health insurance plan?
+Get the most out of your health insurance plan

-Most of us leave money on the insurance table, not deliberately.
-We’re busy living our lives.
-We think about health insurance when we need it.
-Sometimes we consider our health insurance once a year or when there’s a birth, marriage or other significant life change.
+People with health insurance are leaving money on the insurance table.
+Not deliberately.
+We’re all busy living our lives.
+We think about health insurance when we need it, or when we have a significant life change such a birth, marriage or a change in our employment status.

-But even then, we’re overwhelmed by insurance.
+But even then, we’re overwhelmed with insurance.
 About 50% of people in the United States spend less than one hour researching benefit plan options on an annual basis.
-About half of the U.S. population gets their health insurance through an employer plan or through the open market: that’s a lot of people (over 150 million) making decisions that can and will adversely impact their pocket.
+It’s estimated that half of the U.S. population gets their health insurance through an employer plan or through the open market: that’s a lot of people (over 150 million) making decisions that can and will adversely impact their pocket.
+One would expect a higher level of knowledge of health insurance, but that’s not the case.

-It’s estimated that 42% of people waste about $750 each year (at least) by making mistakes with their insurance benefits or by not taking advantage of features readily available to them.
+It’s estimated that 42% of people waste about $750 each year (at least) by making mistakes with their insurance benefits or by not taking advantage of features readily available to them (AFLAC survey).

 What would you do with $750?
 Would you be willing to spend more than one hour a year to keep $750 (or more) in your pocket?